mitre-attack/mitreattack-python/README.md

 ## Install

-To use this package, simply install the mitreattack-python library:
+To use this package, install the mitreattack-python library with [pip](https://pip.pypa.io/en/stable/):

 ```shell
 pip install mitreattack-python